 Erik has determined that he will save about $20,000 per year with a 60% up time with the service truck.
 This includes the associated cost of labor.
 Erik has also received assurance from another small site developer that he can use around 20% of the up time of the service truck.
 Altogether, Erik believes he’ll save roughly $25,000 per year if he has this service vehicle.

 The bank has informed Erik that they will lend up to $100,000 for this service truck without question.
-The debt service (interest and principle) per year will run $22,000 with $17,000 as the principle amount in the first year.
+The debt service (interest and principal) per year will run $22,000 with $17,000 as the principal amount in the first year.

 If Erik uses $45,000 of his equity and borrows $80,000 from the bank, what will be his new long term debt to equity ratio?
 Answer:

 New Debt Position – Existing $600,000 plus the new amount of $80,000 = $680,000

 Equity Position – Existing equity of $1,000,000 will not change as the down payment comes out of the working capital (current assets less current liabilities)

 New Long Term Debt to Equity Ratio – .68

 Based on Erik’s requirements and the accountant’s recommendation, Erik should not borrow more than $90,000 to purchase the service vehicle as the risk is too great.
 Erik’s accountant reminds him that he shouldn’t forget that he could borrow a little more and pay a smaller down payment because Erik will be comfortable retaining as much working capital as possible.
 Therefore Erik borrows $90,000 and uses $35,000 of his working capital to purchase and accessorize the new service vehicle.